-Underground is the Museum of the Treasure of San Lorenzo that displays the precious donations made to the church mainly by the same Medici in an aim to make it stand out in the crowd.
+Underground is the Museum of the Treasure of San Lorenzo which displays the precious donations made to the church mainly by the same Medici with an aim to make it stand out in the crowd.

 Paying an extra amount for as little as 2 € you can access the Laurentian Medici Library, a collection of rare books and pieces belonging to the important family.